 Find a safe place.
 Call 911 or if on campus, 801-585-COPS (801-585-2677).
-If at the UAC call 1-1-2.

 Get medical attention.
 Medical attention should be sought as soon as possible.
 This is necessary to mitigate the risk of sexually transmitted diseases or pregnancy and to determine the existence or extent of, and to treat, any physical injury.
 Additionally, forensic evidence can be collected which could help a law enforcement investigation.
 You will not be required to pay for a physical examination and medical attention, whether or not you file a police report.
 The University Hospital and Clinics utilizes nurses who are highly trained in performing medical and forensic examinations and interviews of sexual assault victims.